Neurosurgery Courses and Symposia

 Neuro Innovate

-• Date: Friday, August 7, 2026
+• Date: Friday, August 6 and 7, 2026

 • Course Description: The Neuro Innovate course will equip seasoned and new-to-the-field professionals with the knowledge and skills to thrive in the evolving landscape of neurosurgery innovation.
 Participants will have the opportunity to gain invaluable insights from neurosurgeons shaping the future of research and practice.